azmasamy/sub-service/README.md

 - `getSubscribers` lists all the subscribers.
 - `getActiveSubscribers` lists all subscribers that have unexpired subscribtion.
 - `redeem` redeems a service. required parameter is (serviceId). which you can get by viewing the available services i.e. `getAvailableServices`.
+- `distributeRevenue` distribute the revenue among the services depending on how many times each one was redeemed.

 ## Runing the sample validation contract